IchhaOberoi/Product_Dissection/README.md

 ## PART III: Scenario-Based Questions

-**Scenario 1:** Analyze premium subscription renewal rates for Jio Hotstar users and suggest strategies to improve retention.
+**Scenario 1:** Analyze premium subscription renewal rates for Jio Hotstar users and suggest strategies to improve retention and performed cohort analysis for the same.

 **Scenario 2:** Design an A/B test to evaluate tutorial designs in a mobile game, analyze the results, and provide recommendations.